Other Leaves: Delaware

 Author: Jessica Sussman

 - Delaware law requires accommodations for pregnant employees, which may include time off to recover from childbirth.
-See Pregnancy Leave.
+See Pregnancy Leave and Accommodation.

 - An employer is prohibited from terminating, penalizing, threatening or otherwise coercing an employee because the employee receives or responds to a summons or serves as a juror.
 See Jury Duty Leave.

 - Delaware law provides that any National Guard member called to state active duty is entitled to the same rights, privileges, and protections in employment as is provide to employees undergoing military training under federal law.
 See Military Leave.